Consumer Bill of Rights: The Right To Safety

 The assertion of this right is aimed at the defense of consumers against injuries caused by products other than automobile vehicles, and implies that products should cause no harm to their users if such use is executed as prescribed.
 The right was further formalized in 1972 by the US federal government through the Consumer Product Safety Commission (CPSC).
 This organization has jurisdiction over thousands of commercial products, and powers that allow it to establish performance standards and require product testing and warning labels.

 The Right To Be Informed

-This right states that business should always provide consumers with enough appropriate information to make intelligent and informed product choices.
-Product information provided by business should always be complete, truthful and also appropriate.
+This right states that business should always provide consumers with enough appropriate information to make intelligent and informed choices.
+Product and service information provided by business should always be complete, truthful and also appropriate.
 Aiming to achieve protection against misleading information in the areas of financing, advertising, labeling, and packaging, the right to be informed is protected by several pieces of legislation passed between 1960 and 80.

 Some of the legislation which was made because of the assertion of this right include the following: